Calvin Smith (Mississippi)

-Calvin Smith (December 25, 1768 – November 7, 1840) was an American plantation owner.
+Life and career

 He arrived in the Natchez District of British West Florida with his Loyalist parents in 1776.
 He was the 10th of 12 children.
 He received a land grant in 1791, and was one of three Smith brothers to marry one of three Cobb sisters of Wilkinson County.
 He eventually owned a 22-room house on a plantation called Retirement in the Second Creek neighborhood, about 10 miles below Natchez, Mississippi.
 He also owned or leased Springfield plantation for a time.
 He owned Monmouth from 1820 to 1826.
 He and his brothers had "founded large and influential families," and he became one of richest and most important planters in the region.
 He was suggested as a candidate for the U.S. Congress in 1820.

 One of his slaves was James Robinson, an American Revolutionary War veteran from Maryland, who later published a slave narrative about his life.
 Robinson wrote:

 Shortly after, another boatload of negroes came down to New Orleans, among whom was a cousin of mine, and he was bought by Calvin Smith, and brought to the same plantation.
 He arrived on the place in the afternoon, and was not initiated into the mysteries till next morning.
 Then, at day-break, the ceremony commenced, and he received nine-and-thirty, then sent into the field, where he worked that day and the next, ran away...and on Friday was brought back by Joseph, the colored driver.
 Then Calvin wrote a letter to Holdcloth, the overseer, ordering him to give my cousin five hundred lashes, salt him well, and make him drink a pint of salt and water.
 Joe, the colored driver, was the whipper.
 He called to Reed, another colored driver, to bring him a handful of cornshucks, a pitcher of water, and a bottle of brandy, of which he drank heartily, then commenced to set fire to the shucks, and burnt my cousin's bare flesh till it was a perfect crisp.
 He was then salted, and burnt again, and was then put into the stocks; stayed there Friday night; Saturday morning, was driven to the field...Monday morning, he was again driven to the field.
 Holdcloth, the overseer, said, 'Take that damned negro back, and put him in the stocks; get some elder and wild coffee, heat them together, and kill the vermin that are in the damned negro's flesh.'
 He lived till Thursday evening in great agony, and died, having been on the place just one week."